mdraushanji22/KanbanBoardView/DEPLOYMENT.md

 ## Redeployment

 Render automatically redeploys your site whenever you push changes to the connected branch.
 You can also trigger manual deployments from the Render dashboard.

+## Fixing "Not Found" Issues

+If you're seeing a "Not Found" error after deployment:

+1. We've added a post-build script that creates a 404.html file that redirects to index.html
+2. The render.yaml file includes routing configuration for SPA support
+3. The vite.config.ts file uses relative paths for assets

+These changes ensure proper routing for all pages in your Kanban Board application.